Grammar Menu

 Irregular plural nouns are nouns that do not become plural by adding -s or -es, as most nouns in the English language do.
 What follows are Bible quotes with irregular plural nouns underlined.

-Can you think of the singular forms?
+Can you think of the singular forms of the underlined words below?

 "But to all who did receive him, who believed in his name, he gave the right to become children of God, who were born, not of blood nor of the will of the flesh nor of the will of man, but of God."
 John 1:12-13.